-- O5) Crankshaft may be rebuilt using replacement counterweights, crank pins, bearings and connecting rods.
-Counterweights, crank pins and connecting rods made of non-ferrous metals are not allowed.
+- Engine displacement must not exceed class designation (e.g., 550cc in 550 Limited, 800cc in 800 Limited, etc.).
+When not original, chamfering of cylinder ports must not exceed 1.00mm (0.04 in.) at a 30 degree maximum an - 05) Crankshaft may be rebuilt using replacement counterweights, crank pins, bearings and connecting rods.
+Counterweights, crank pins and connecting rods made of Inon-ferrous metals are not allowed.
 Stroke and rod length may not be changed.
 Counterweights on non-rebuild able style crankshafts may be machined to accept a press-through crank pin.
 Replacement bearings must maintain their original type and dimensions.
 Replacement counterweights must resemble the original part (i.e., holes and/or pockets not existing on the original part may not be on the replacement part).
 Total weight of the crankshaft assembly must be within ±5.00% of original equipment.
-Crankpins may be welded and/or keyed to the counterweights. - O6) Cylinders may be interchanged between homologated watercraft of the same manufacturer.
+Crankpins may be welded and/or keyed to the counterweights. - 06) Cylinders may be interchanged between homologated watercraft of the same manufacturer.
 Replacement gaskets may be used but must be of the same type (e.g., sheet, O-ring, etc.) as their OEM counterparts.
 Base gasket cannot be thicker than 0.8 mm and the intake and exhaust diagram must stay as originally. (was in 501.01.02) - 07) Repairs to cracked or punctured crankcases may be made provided only one damaged area affecting one cylinder bank has been repaired.
 Crankcase drain and cable may be removed and plugged.
-No other modifications or repairs are allowed. - O8) Cooling system may be modified or aftermarket.
+No other modifications or repairs are allowed. - 09) Cooling system may be modified or aftermarket.
 Aftermarket cooling lines and water bypass systems may be used.
 Additional cooling supply lines and fittings may be added to the pump.
 Bypass fittings may be modified, aftermarket and/or relocated but must be directed downward and/or rearward so as not to create a hazard for other riders.
 Any valves used within the entire cooling system must be of the fixed type or automatic (e.g., thermostats, pressure regulators, solenoids, etc.).
 Manually controlled devices (by any means of actuation) that alter the flow of cooling water during operation are not allowed.
 Cooling system flush kits are allowed.

-- O1) Aftermarket flame arresters that meet USCG, UL-1111 or SAE J-1928 Marine standards may be used.
+- 01) Aftermarket flame arresters that meet USCG, UL-1111 or SAE J-1928 Marine standards may be used.
 The ducting/support/adapter between the flame arrester and carburator may be modified or aftermarket.
 Carburetor jets (replaceable type), needle valves and needle valve springs may be changed.
 Choke may be removed provided additional air intake for the engine is not created.
 Aftermarket primer system may be installed.
-No other carburetor modifications will be allowed. - O2) The entire fuel system is a closed system.
+No other carburetor modifications will be allowed. - 02) The entire fuel system is a closed system.
 The watercraft must not vent or spill fuel at any attitude with or without the engine running.
 Original equipment fuel tank, fuel pickup, fuel filler, fuel filter, fuel tap assembly and relief valve must be used and cannot be modified.
 Fuel petcock may be bypassed.
 Additional fuel filters may be used.
 Fuel tank filler cap may be modified or aftermarket provided a hazard is not created.